Codrineye/Codrineye-s-TPT2-Compendium/TPT2 Scripting/Codrineye's Compactors/README.md

 The compactor is a category of scripts designed to work with large sets of data.<br>
 They act as tools that improve your quality of life if a task you're performing has a compactor.<br>
 Additionally, they're made to be easy to follow and understand, providing comments that explain the system

-<br><br><br><br>
-***old contents kept so I know what I wanted to write here***

-The compactors are formed to condense tasks that could span several scripts and actions into one single contained script<br>
-Using a compactor takes away a lot of the headache that comes with programming lengthy operations to go smoothly, and diverts it my way<br>
-The compactor is first and foremost a quality of life improvement for those who want to perform lengthy tasks